 You may apply as an exchange undergraduate or an exchange graduate student in NTU for a semester or two semesters should your home university has an existing exchange agreement with NTU.

-For more information on Semester exchange, please send us an email at GEMTrailblazer@ntu.edu.sg
+For more information on Semester exchange, please email gem-trailblazer@ntu.edu.sg

 A22.
 What should I do if my passport is expiring soon during the point of application?